FasterXML/jackson-databind/README.md

 # Use It!

-More comprehensive documentation can be found from XXX While wiki contains more documentation, here are brief introductionary tutorials, in recommended order of reading.
+More comprehensive documentation can be found from [Jackson-docs](../../../jackson-docs) repository; as well as from [Wiki](../../wiki) of this project.
+But here are brief introductionary tutorials, in recommended order of reading.

 ## 1 minute tutorial: POJOs to JSON and back